 Apple’s localization documentation is sometimes lacking.
 This is especially true for localization topics like language codes.
 We’ve put together a very handy chart to answer a surprisingly difficult question: Which languages do iOS and the App Store support?
 It is actually a trick question.
 Apple supports a different list of language codes and regions on iOS than the iTunes App Store.

 UPDATED: 2017.
 It seems this page about iOS Language Codes is still a hit, but the information has changed since we first published it in 2013.
 Should be good now!

 The difference between the App Store language list and the iOS language list has some real-world consequences.
 For instance, you can localize your iPhone app into

-pl) but not its app description and keywords.
-Since those are important for discovering your app, you may not be as inclined to localize your app knowing this fact.
-Similarly, you can localize your app description into both Spanish for Spain
+hi) but you will not be able to paste in the Hindi app description and keywords in iTunes Connect.
+Since this metadata is important for discovering your app, you may not be as inclined to localize your app into Hindi knowing this fact.

-App Store: Supports 21 languages and 7 regions
+App Store: Supports 21 languages and 7 additional regions of those languages

 iOS Language Codes – The Missing Manual

 At the request of the developers we work with, we’ve put together a Knowledge Base article with a complete chart.
 At a glance you’ll be able to see if the language you want is supported by either/both iOS and the App Store.
 We’ve also included those handy ISO-639 language codes you always ask us about.
 You’ll need those to create your en.lproj and other folders to store the localizations of your app in Xcode.